 The governing body is the admissions authority and has responsibility for admissions to this school.
 The local authority undertakes the co-ordination of admission arrangements during the normal admission round.
-The governing body has set its admission number (PAN) at 60 pupils to be admitted into each school year which begins in September 2024.
+The admission authority has set its admission number (PAN) at 60 pupils to be admitted into the school year which begins in September 2025.

-Applications for Reception Class are welcome from families whose child reaches his/her 4th birthday between 1st September 2023 and 31st August 2024.
+Applications for Reception Class are welcome from families whose child reaches his/her 4th birthday between 1st September 2024 and 31st August 2025.